******************************************************************************

 Args:

-layer (keras.layers.Layer): layer of interest
+layer (keras.layers.Layer or dict): layer of interest

 Returns: